Free Flow Wines

 Free Flow helps more than 250 winemakers provide their wine in kegs for wholesale accounts.
 The winery leases kegs from Free Flow and Free Flow helps fill, distribute, and pick up used kegs for recycling.
 In theory it’s less expensive for wineries to supply in kegs because a standard 20-liter keg is equivalent to 26 bottles, corks, and other packaging that is no longer needed.
 Often, though, restaurants expect a lower cost because they know that the winery’s cost is less.

-Because so much less packaging is needed, wine in kegs is eco-friendly.
+Because so much less packaging is needed, a keg of wine is eco-friendly.
 Free Flow Wines alone has saved more than 12.5 million wine bottles from landfills, the equivalent of 18 million pounds of trash.

 YOU MAY ALSO LIKE: LIQUOR LOCKERS